Irghiz River skirmish: Battle

 Regardless of the year, it is certain that the Shah, having received news of large armies operating near his borders, assembled a force of his own and rode to meet them.
 Juvayni records that he reached the Irghiz river the day after the Mongols had defeated their tribal enemies, catching them off their guard; he indicates that the Mongols, who had been instructed by Genghis not to engage any local forces, tried to exchange plunder for safe passage.
-Muhammad, however, refused, and moved to force a battle, overrunning the Mongol camp.
+Muhammad refused and forced a battle by overrunning the Mongol camp.

 The precise size of each force is highly disputed, not least because it varies depending on the selected chronology.
 Chroniclers such as Nasawi place the Sultan's force at 60,000 and the Mongol force at 20,000.
 Leo De Hartog has proposed that Jebe was not present at the battle but maintains the Mongol figure of 20,000.
-Sverdrup, however, has proposed much lower totals of between five and fifteen thousand soldiers on each side.
-He theorizes that the Khwarazmian forces were slightly stronger than the Mongols, and may in fact have been outnumbered.
+Sverdrup has proposed much lower totals of between five and fifteen thousand soldiers on each side.
+He theorizes that the Khwarazmian forces were slightly stronger than the Mongols and may in fact have been outnumbered.

 The dispositions of each force also depend on the selected chronology.
 While in both versions, the two overall commanders are the Shah and Subutai, in the 1219 version Jalal al-Din and Jochi would have commanded their respective right wings, with Jebe, if present, on the left.
-The battle, when joined, was fairly even: both right flanks succeeded in pushing back their respective opponents.
-It is clear from both Juvayni and Nasawi that the Shah was left momentarily isolated in the centre; however, a cavalry charge from his right wing, possibly led by his son Jalal, managed to force the enemy back.
+When joined, the battle was fairly even, but both right flanks succeeded in pushing back their respective opponents.
+It is clear from both Juvayni and Nasawi that the Shah was left momentarily isolated in the centre; however, a cavalry charge from his right wing, possibly led by his son Jalal al-Din, managed to force the enemy back.
 Subutai's biography in the Yuán Shǐn records that "Jebe fought an unsuccessful engagement".

 The indecisive engagement was stopped by the onset of night.
-The Shah believed that fighting would resume the next day, but he found at dawn that the Mongols had abandoned their camp and headed homewards; the Mongols had kindled fires and torches to give the impression their camp was still occupied.
+The Shah believed that fighting would resume the next day but found at dawn that the Mongols had abandoned their camp and headed homewards; the Mongols had kindled fires and torches to give the impression their camp was still occupied.
 The otherwise unimportant skirmish gained greater importance as the first clash between Mongol and Khwarazmian forces before the Mongol invasion in 1219.
 The Khwarazmian ruler is reported to have been shaken and even scared by the strength and valour of the Mongol forces; many historians, following Vasily Bartold, cite this reaction as the reason he chose a purely defensive strategy during the invasion.